adiv1kram/DNS-ANALYSER-WITH-ANOMALY-DETECTION-AND-GEOIP-MAPPING/README.md

 ### GeoIP Database
 Download and place the **GeoLite2-City.mmdb** database in the project directory.
 You can get it from [MaxMind](https://www.maxmind.com/en/geoip2-databases).
-- I have uploaded the **GeoLite2-City.mmdb** file in the repository as well.

 ## Usage
 Run the script using the pcapng file from the repository with the following command: